Talent acquisition has changed.

 1. Plan your talent capabilities and requirements

-First of all, you need to understand what your current talent pool looks like.
+First, you need to understand what your current talent pool looks like.

 Who are your critical employees and what skills do they have?